paulfioravanti/plover-run-applescript/README.md

 >
 > If/when the issue gets fixed, you should be able to use lists again...

+Pressing the "Disconnect and reconnect the machine" button on the Plover UI resets the AppleScript script cache.
+If you make any changes to any AppleScript files, make sure to press it so the file will be re-read in again.

 ## Development

 Clone from GitHub with [git][]: